Methodology of Algorithm Engineering: Epistemology of Algorithm Engineering

 \subsection{Knowledge of Tasks}

 Real-world problems reside in World 1 and are often ``\textit{wicked problems}''~\cite{rittel1973dilemmas}.
-Their wicked nature is the reason why algorithmic tasks are not a simple isomorphic mapping of the problem but have to be constructed as an abstraction.
+This wickedness implies that such problems are unique, having no definitive formulation, no explicit stopping rule, no ultimate test of solution, and affording numerous alternative explanations.
+Their wicked nature is the reason why algorithmic tasks are not connected with a problem via a simple isomorphic mapping.
+According to \citet{rittel1973dilemmas}, they have to be ``tamed'' by constructing an abstraction.
 We refer to the outcome of this abstraction process as \textit{knowledge of tasks}.
 Knowledge of tasks, therefore, captures what tasks exist and how they are structured.
 As pointed out earlier, keep in mind that our notion of an algorithmic task is also referred to as \emph{algorithmic problem}, \emph{computational problem}, or just \emph{problem} in the literature~\citep{aho1974design}.
-These (residing in World 3) should, however, not be confused with our notion of a real-world problem (residing in World 1).
+These are tasks (residing in World 3) and should, however, not be confused with our notion of a real-world problem (residing in World 1).
 Our notion of algorithmic tasks and World 3 problems are semantically equivalent.
 To avoid confusion, we will use the term \textit{(algorithmic) task} throughout this paper.
 For established tasks, such as the \emph{traveling salesperson problem}, we will, however, adopt the original term.

 Depending on the context, tasks and their structure might be described mathematically, formally, semi-formally, or also informally.

 \begin{example} The \emph{traveling salesperson problem} can be described mathematically, modelled as an optimization problem. \citet[p.104]{hromkovivc2013algorithmics} defines it as follows: \begin{itemize} \item \textit{Input}: a weighted complete graph $(G,c)$ where $G=(V,E)$ and $c: E \mapsto \mathbb{N}$.
 Let $V=\{v_1, \dots, v_n \}$ for some $n\in \mathbb{N}-\{0\}$. \item \textit{Constraints}: For every input instance $(G,c)$, $\mathcal{M}(G,c) = \{ \langle v_{i_1}, v_{i_2}, \dots, v_{i_n}, v_{i_1}\rangle~|~(i_1,i_2,\dots,i_n$ is a permutation of $(1,2,\dots,n)\}$, i.e., the set of all Hamiltonian cycles of $G$. \item \textit{Costs}: For every Hamiltonian cycle $H= \langle v_{i_1}, v_{i_2}, \dots, v_{i_n}, v_{i_1}\rangle \in \mathcal{M}(G,c)$, the cost is induced by the cost function $cost(\langle v_{i_1}, v_{i_2}, \dots, v_{i_n}, v_{i_1}\rangle, (G,c)) = \sum^n_{j=1} c(\{ v_{i_j},v_{i_{(j\mod{n})+1})}\})$. \item \textit{Goal}: Minimum. \end{itemize} \end{example}